BHFock/git-cl/docs/design-notes.md

 #### Meta Data Structure

 Changelists are stored in `.git/cl.json`.
 The human readable [JSON](https://en.wikipedia.org/wiki/JSON) format allows easy review on how changelist are are stored.
-For example this ´git cl st´:
+For example this ´git cl st´ (executed from the folder ´~git-cl_test/folder1´):

 ```
 list1: